The DeBusk Mansion, biggest house in Knox County, has 48 rooms with a historic harp and chess set of gold and silver

-KNOXVILLE, Tenn. — Most people notice the massive home off Cunningham road in Halls.
+KNOXVILLE, Tenn. — Most people notice the massive home off Cunningham Road in Halls.
 It's the biggest home on record in Knox County.
-From Google Maps, that 25-acre lot of land looks like it takes up the whole block.
+From Google Maps, the 25-acre lot of land looks like it takes up the whole block.

 However, the inside of the home is even more notable.
-It includes marble fireplaces, Waterford crystal and Brazilian Cherry throughout 48 rooms.
+It includes marble fireplaces, Waterford Crystal and Brazilian cherry wood throughout 48 rooms.
 The home belongs to one of the wealthiest businessmen and philanthropists in Tennessee — Pete DeBusk.

-He is best known for founding DeRoyal.
+He is best known for founding DeRoyal, a medical products manufacturer.
 He said he grew the business from Fountain City to manufacturing plants around the world.
-Locally, he is recognized for his philanthropic efforts at Lincoln Memorial University, where he serves as the Chairman of the Board of Trustees.
+Locally, he is recognized for his philanthropic efforts at Lincoln Memorial University, where he serves as the chairman of the Board of Trustees.

 He said he didn't always live a life of luxury.
-DeBusk grew up in a mobile home in Lee County, Virginia.
-It's in the southwestern-most part of the state.
+DeBusk grew up in a mobile home in Lee County, Virginia, in the southwestern-most part of the state.

 "But, I thought one day I'd like to build a house," DeBusk said.